VOX amPlug broken? Try this fix first…

 I looked online and found other comments along the same lines (paraphrasing: ‘This piece of crap worked great when I got it, then broke in a couple days!!!’).

 I thought there might be a general problem with this otherwise nice piece of gear.
-Then I stumbled upon this guy, who really seems to have it right:
+Then I stumbled upon a guy commenting on Amazon, who really seemed to have it right:

 You’re plugging the headphones into the wrong jack!